ashilohfaith-debug/The-Complete-Java-Masterclass/Day-01/day1.md

-📘 Day 1 – Introduction to Java
+# Day 1 – Introduction to Java
+06.05.2026

 🚀 Overview

 Today marked the beginning of my Java journey.
-I explored the fundamentals of Java, understood its core features, and wrote my first basic program.
+I revised the fundamentals of Java, understood its core features, and wrote my first basic program.
 This session focused on building a strong foundation by understanding how Java works and how to structure a simple program.

 🔹 1.
 What is Java?
 Java is a high-level, object-oriented programming language developed by James Gosling (1995).